AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/repository-browser.md

 >[!NOTE]
 >
->The Repository Browser is available as part of the AEM 2022.2.0 release and requires an environment to be updated to AEM version v6433 or higher.
+>The Repository Browser is available on AEM versions 6582 and higher.

 ## Introduction {#introduction}